MunGell/GitMistakes/README.md

 It would be much more helpful to explain what was actually changed in term of functionality or meaning.

+### 4. Remove merge conflict information from merge commit

+#### Why is it mistake

+Usually git automatically adds infomation about conflicted files into merge commit message.
+This information is important for future use in case of any problems with code loss and wrong conflict resolutions.

+#### How to avoid it

+Just do not delete this information from there.

 ## License

 CC0 1.0 Universal